bukovyn/CentOS-7-Server/README.md

 ```
 :star: *Tip: install `vim` by running `yum -y install vim`. `vim` is an enhanced version of the default `vi` that comes with the operating system.*

-To confirm the change, logout and login again and check the new hostname with `echo $HOSTNAME`.
+To confirm the change, logout and log back in and check the new hostname with `echo $HOSTNAME`.

 <a name="update-upgrade"></a>
 ### Update & Upgrade